chingu-voyages/voyage-project-aihelper/README.md

     ![Page Wireframe](./assets/Page_Wireframe.png)

+    But, this wireframe doesn't provide many specifics.
+That is right!
+Your task is to design your app from the detailed specifications we provide and apply your own styling.

 * Pentagram input form

   * [ ] The form must include and input field cooresponding to each part of the